 At Martian & Machine, we follow an agile approach for all idea validation campaigns.
 Everything is done in small teams of experts (2-4 people) that cover a different area of expertise (design/product/marketing/operations).

-Most often, the idea conceptualization and validation phase last between 4-6 weeks while idea validation campaigns last between 2-3 weeks, depending on the market and the size of the target audience.
+Most often, the idea conceptualization and validation phase lasts between 4-6 weeks while idea validation campaigns last between 2-3 weeks, depending on the market and the size of the target audience.

 As we use a lean startup methodology for idea validation, we analyze data on a daily basis and make iterations fast and quite often to make sure we are trying the best we can to get quality insights once the idea validation campaign is over.